astrid5825/sep11-freedom-project/blog/entry01.md

 ##### 11/4/2024

 ## Context
 I am using ***Kaboom.Js***.
-And I will be writing about it, even though I am not using impact anymore, I wanted to keep this in.
-Because it might come in handy for people who are using Impact.
+And I will be writing about it, even though I am not using impact anymore, I wanted to keep the existing stuff I have in.
+Because it might come in handy for people who are using Impact, always good to help out your classmates.

 # Kaboom, what is it?